 Technically a sorbet is made without dairy, so no milk or cream as with ice cream or gelato.
-If you use bittersweet chocolate its dairy free, a real treat for people with dairy sensitivities.
-In fact I made it for a friend who is dairy allergic and he was thrilled!
-And while nothing with chocolate is really low fat, with no cream or egg yolks in the recipe I feel less guilty enjoying chocolate sorbet.
+As bittersweet chocolate is dairy free, this is a real treat for people with dairy sensitivities.
+In fact I made it for a friend who is dairy allergic and he was thrilled.

 The base takes just a minute to come together, followed by a chill down in an ice bath and chilling in the refrigerator until cold.
 Finally, process in your ice cream maker and allow it to firm up in the freezer.

 When cooking the base, be sure to use a large pan, at least 5 quarts for a single batch.
 When you combine the water, cocoa and sugar (or stevia) you bring it to a boil for 45 seconds.